 Event Cancellations, Closures and Considerations

-Based on the Government of Alberta's recommendations regarding large events and social isolating, the following event cancellations or closures have occurred:
+Based on the Government of Alberta's recommendations regarding large events and social isolating, the following event considerations have taken place:

 - All Council meetings will continue on as scheduled.
 We encourage the public to watch Council meetings from home via our livestream.

-The Town of Taber continues to monitor the Government of Alberta's recommendations and will adjust the list accordingly as plans for events change.
+The Town of Taber continues to monitor the Government of Alberta's recommendations and will adjust future events accordingly as plans for events change.
 We will also notify the public on our official Town of Taber Facebook and Twitter profiles for any Town-planned events that may be affected.

 What Can I do to Protect Myself and Others?

 AHS encourages residents to follow preventative measures which include:

 - Stay home as much as possible, and only go out for essential items